talafarael/FE-ElifTechTest/README.md

 Add infinite scroll pagination for the questionnaire catalog.

-Add a questionnaire statistics page with completion time metrics and visual charts.s.org/docs/app/building-your-application/deploying) for more details.
+Add a questionnaire statistics page with completion time metrics and visual charts.